lambdaclass/concrete/ROADMAP.md

-Output must include human text and JSON rows for: added/removed capability, capability widening/narrowing, new `trusted`/`Unsafe`/extern boundary, stale/missing/downgraded proof, new runtime trap site, allocation authority change, changed assumption, and changed stdlib evidence class.
+Output must include human text and JSON rows for: added/removed capability, capability widening/narrowing, new `trusted`/`Unsafe`/extern boundary, stale/missing/downgraded proof, new runtime trap site, allocation authority change, changed assumption, changed stdlib evidence class, and a changed per-function reachable-trap set even when the changed trap site is in a callee.

 Done when the same JSON drives CI, a GitHub-comment/golden fixture, editor display, and agent consumption.
 This is Concrete's review differentiator: